 - Promoting the sustainable use of nanotechnology by enhancing and expanding inventory data and lifecycle assessment (LCA) methods.

 The methods used to test conventional chemicals can generally also be used for nanomaterials.
 Certain methods may need to be modified, for example to enable correct sample preparation or dosage of nanomaterials in the testing system.
 New methods, in particular to characterise nanomaterials, are currently being developed.

 In 2007, a test programme was started to test in vivo & in vitro the potential risk that eleven different nanomaterials (fullerenes, S-MWNT, silver, iron, titanium dioxide, cerium oxide, zinc oxide, silicon dioxide, dendrimers, clay and gold) posed to people and the environment.
 Thanks to assistance from public authorities, industry and research bodies in equal measure, the results have been available since June 2015.

 The technical committees ISO TC 229 Nanotechnologies and CEN TC 352 are developing standards for nanotechnology terminology and naming conventions.
 These expert groups are also drawing up methods for measuring, characterising and testing the toxic properties of nanomaterials, and are preparing guidelines on handling nanomaterials safely.
 Measuring exposure to nanoparticles and assessing toxicity throughout their lifecycle is playing an increasingly important role.
 The NK 0201 standards committee of the Swiss Association for Standardization (SNV) is enabling its members to work directly with ISO TC 229 and CEN 352.

-Chemicals: Guidance on information requirements and chemical safety assessment for nanomaterials under REACH
+Chemicals: Information requirements and chemical safety assessment for nanomaterials under REACH

 The European chemicals agency ECHA has published several nano-specific appendices to its guidelines on information requirements and chemical safety assessment under REACH.